 Of course, tracking TLS certificates is a complex process that is made even more resource and time-consuming by the sheer volume of certificates and keys, often as many as 50,000, that must be tracked.

 Tracking expired, expiring, weak cypher, self-signed, or fraudulent certificates is very important and resource-intensive, making it a natural candidate for automation.
 Yet, as the hybrid network becomes ever more complex, so does automating this process.

-Let’s take an example of an organisation that has decided to create a TLS certificate traffic app on Splunk running on AWS.
-This app needs to get its tracking information from servers in the public cloud, private cloud, and multiple on-premises data centres.
+Let's take an example of an organisation that has decided to create a TLS certificate traffic app on Splunk running on AWS.
+This app needs to get its tracking information from servers in the public cloud, private cloud, and multiple on-premises data centers.

 Ideally, this TLS tracking information should be sent as metadata to Splunk to minimise traffic flow and consumption-related costs.